• Skip to primary navigation

 • Add coconut milk.
 Stir so there are no lumps and the curry paste is mixed well with the coconut milk.
 (Note: If the coconut milk has a thin consistency, then add half of it before pressure cooking.
 Add the other half after pressure cooking and bring to a boil on saute mode)

 • Add soy sauce, kaffir lime leaves, all veggies and tofu.
-Press CANCEL and close the pressure cooker lid with vent in sealing position.
+Press CANCEL and close the pressure cooker lid with the vent in the sealing position.

 • Change the setting to MANUAL or pressure cook mode on LOW pressure for 2 minutes.
-Close lid with vent in sealing position.
+Close the lid with the vent in the sealing position.

 • When the pressure cooker beeps, do a quick pressure release and open the lid.